 Overview

-The Dutch government aims for 16% of all energy used in the Netherlands to be sustainable by 2023.
-The National Energy and Climate Plans puts the RES-target in electricity sector for 2030 in the Netherlands at 74.4%.
+The Dutch government aims for 27% of all energy used in the Netherlands to be sustainable by 2030.
+The National Climate Plan 2021-2023 puts the RES-target in electricity sector for 2050 in the Netherlands at 100%.
 The electricity generation from renewable energy sources is supported through a variety of different schemes.
-The Dutch government offers a subsidy in order to make the production of renewable energy and the use of CO2-reducing techniques more attractive.
+The Dutch government offers subsidies in order to make the production of renewable energy and the use of CO2-reducing techniques more attractive.
 The Dutch Government also offers several tax benefits for generators of electricity, as well as a net-metering scheme.

 Summary of support system